-3.6.
+2.3.1.3.
 Transfer Credit

-In some circumstances, students may be allowed to transfer previous graduate level coursework into MSU and have it count toward their MS. A maximum of 9 credits are allowed in transfer.
-There is a 9-credit limit which includes "shared" credits from a master's degree at MSU, if the student moves on to the PhD program.
+In some circumstances, students may be allowed to transfer previous graduate level coursework into MSU and have it count toward their Ph.D.
+A maximum of 9 credits are allowed in transfer.
+The 9-credit limit also includes "shared" credits from a master's degree at MSU.
 The course(s) must meet all MSU requirements: